Flowminder/FlowKit/docs/source/install.md

 openssl genrsa -out flowauth-private-key.key 4096
 ```

 And then create a public key from the key file (`openssl rsa -pubout -in flowauth-private-key.key -out flowapi-public-key.pub`), or download it from FlowAuth once started.
-Should you need to supply the key using environment variables, rather than secrets (not recommended), you should base64 encode the key - FlowAuth and FlowAPI will automatically decode it for use.
+Should you need to supply the key using environment variables, rather than secrets (not recommended), you should base64 encode the key (e.g. `base64 -i flowauth-private-key.key`).
+FlowAuth and FlowAPI will automatically decode base64 encoded keys for use.

 By default, `SECRET_KEY` will be set to `secret`.
 You should supply this to ensure a secure system.

 While `SECRET_KEY` can be any arbitrary string, `FLOWAUTH_FERNET_KEY` should be a valid Fernet key.
 A convenience command is provided to generate one - `flask get-fernet`.

 ### Running with Secrets

 The standard Docker compose file supplies a number of 'secret' values as environment variables.
 Typically, this is a bad idea.

 Instead, you should make use of [docker secrets](https://docs.docker.com/engine/swarm/secrets/), which are stored securely in docker and only made available _inside_ containers.
 The `secrets_quickstart` directory contains a docker _stack_ file (`docker-stack.yml`).
 The stack file is very similar to a compose file, but removes container names, and adds a new section - [secrets](https://docs.docker.com/compose/compose-file/#secrets-configuration-reference).

 The stack expects you to provide eight secrets:

 - cert-flowkit.pem

   An SSL certificate file (should contain private key as well)

 - FLOWAPI_FLOWDB_USER

   The username the API will use to connect to FlowDB

 - FLOWAPI_FLOWDB_PASSWORD

   The password that the API will use to connect to FlowDB

 - FLOWMACHINE_FLOWDB_USER

   The username that FlowMachine will use to connect to FlowDB

 - FLOWMACHINE_FLOWDB_PASSWORD

   The password that FlowMachine will use to connect to FlowDB

 - POSTGRES_PASSWORD

   The superuser password for the `flowdb` user

 - REDIS_PASSWORD

   The password for redis

 - PRIVATE_JWT_SIGNING_KEY

   The secret key used to sign API access tokens, should be an RSA private key

 - PUBLIC_JWT_SIGNING_KEY

   The public key used to verify API access tokens, should be the public key which matches PRIVATE_JWT_SIGNING_KEY

 - FLOWAPI_IDENTIFIER

   The unique name of the FlowAPI server.
 Used to verify that a decoded token is intended for _this_ server.

 To make use of secrets you will need to use docker swarm.
 For testing purposes, you can set up a single node swarm by running `docker swarm init`.